-Trees that grow along a streamside can often fall into a watercourse due to floods, erosion, windthrow, disease, beaver activity or natural mortality.
-These materials often referred to as Large Woody Debris (LWD) can include whole trees with a rootwad and limbs attached or portions of tress with or without rootwads or limbs.
-Landowner, municipal public works crews and other often remove LWD as part of a flood cleanup, erosion control or stream improvement project.
+Trees that grow along a streamside can often fall into a watercourse due to floods, erosion, windthrow, disease, beaver activity, or natural mortality.
+These materials, often referred to as Large Woody Debris (LWD), can include whole trees with a rootwad and limbs attached or portions of tress with or without rootwads or limbs.
+Landowners, municipal public works crews, and others often remove LWD as part of a flood cleanup, erosion control, or stream improvement project.

 LWD removal should only be considered when there is compelling evidence that it is causing flooding of private/public infrastructure, significant streambank erosion, or is a navigational hazard.
 A permit from DEP may be required for LWD removal.
 Where LWD absolutely has to be cut, wood can be floated, repositioned and anchored to the shoreline, so its ecological benefits are not lost.

-The York County Conservation District’s newly created Large Woody Debris Removal Program.
-We offer financial and technical assistance to private/public landowners and managers for purpose of LWD removal and to address streambank and channel erosion and similar concerns, through local watershed-based planning, restoration and protection efforts.
+The York County Conservation District’s Large Woody Debris Removal Program offers financial and technical assistance to private/public landowners and managers for the purpose of LWD removal and to address streambank and channel erosion, through local watershed-based planning, restoration, and protection efforts.
 Assistance is available on a first come, first serve basis, as long as time and resources allow.

-Priority activities for which the Conservation District seeks proposals, in decreasing order of importance implied, includes:
+Priority activities for which the Conservation District seeks proposals, in decreasing order of importance, includes: